Striving-to-learn/Daniel-The-Cyber-Guide/SETUP.md

 ---

-# Query Pipeline
+## Query Pipeline

 The query script (`query_rag.py`):

 - Loads the ChromaDB database from `~/cyber-llm/rag/chroma/`
 - Embeds your query into a vector
-- Retrieves relevant chunks from your notes
+- Retrieves the most similar chunks using vector similarity
 - Sends them to Llama 3 via Ollama
 - Prints a context-aware answer

-## Run the Query Script (Interactive)
+### Run the Query Script (Interactive)

 ```bash
 cd ~/cyber-llm